Major (Joe Biden's dog): Political activities

 In July 2020, Biden's granddaughter, Naomi, posted a tweet showcasing Champ and Major fighting over a Donald Trump chew toy.
 Though the tweet was subsequently deleted, the photo resurfaced on social media before the 2020 United States presidential election.

 Champ and Major both appeared in advertisements for Biden in his 2020 presidential campaign against President Donald Trump who had no pets in the White House.
 During the campaign Biden tweeted that "Some Americans celebrate #NationalCatDay, some celebrate #NationalDogDay...President Trump celebrates neither.
 It says a lot.
 It's time we put a pet back in the White House."

 Three days before the inauguration of Joe Biden, the Delaware Humane Association held an "indoguration" for Major.
 More than 7,400 people attended via Zoom and it featured a performance by Josh Groban.
-The event also raised $200,000 in donations for the association.
+The event raised $200,000 in donations for the association.

 Departure from the White House

-In December 2021, on the day the Bidens announced a new puppy, Commander, was to move into the White House, it was also announced that Major would no longer be a resident there after experts recommended that it would be safer for him to live in a quieter environment with family friends.
+In December 2021, on the day the Bidens announced a new puppy, Commander, was to move into the White House, it was announced that Major would no longer be a resident there, after experts recommended that it would be safer for him to live in a quieter environment with family friends.

+Commander turned out to have biting problems as well.
+He was involved in at least two dozen such incidents before he was removed from the White House.